Questions? Our community can help!

 Over the centuries, the religious significance has been stripped away, and most Mardi Gras revelers attend for strictly secular reasons — namely, epic quantities of booze, beads, and bare breasts.
 About 20 years ago, Universal took a look at the festivities and said, “This will make a fine family friendly event,” and amazingly it is — minus the bare breasts, of course.
 But that doesn’t mean it’s inauthentic; much as Universal partnered with Macy’s for its holiday parade, Universal engages Blaine Kern Studios, the same company that’s been building floats for the real deal since 1947, to create the park’s parade platforms.
 And musicians and recipes imported from the Big Easy add to the French Quarter feel.
 Of course, the real Bourbon Street doesn’t have concerts from big-name recording artists after each parade, much less a high-speed roller coaster cruising by in the background.

 The good times roll on from February through March, or even longer in some years (although festivities have been limited to weekends some years).
-In 2017, the party will run from February 4 through March 25; 2016 and 2015 dates continued into March and April, and in 2014 it stretched all the way into June.
-Viewing of the parade and concerts are included with any valid admission, and all annual passholders are admitted in the evening, except for Seasonal Pass holders who are blocked out on concert nights.
-For more information, vist Universal's Mardi Gras page.
+Viewing of the parade and concerts is included with any valid admission, and all annual passholders are admitted in the evening, except for Seasonal Pass holders who are blocked out on concert nights.
+For more information, visit Universal's Mardi Gras page.

 See our Mardi Gras Parade page for more details on the centerpiece of Universal's Mardi Gras celebration.